openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 # MyBMW Binding

-The binding provides access like [MyBMW App](https://www.bmw.com/en/footer/mybmw-app.html) and openHAB.
+The binding provides access like [MyBMW App](https://www.bmw.com/en/footer/mybmw-app.html) to openHAB.
 All vehicles connected to an account will be detected by the discovery with the correct type:

 * Conventional Fuel Vehicle